aditbap/kumamigamespage/README.md

 # Kumami Games Page

-A responsive React web application showcasing a collection of games with a modern dark theme inspired by Kumami's design aesthetic.

 ## Tech Stack
 - **React 18** - Modern React with functional components and hooks
 - **Tailwind CSS** - Utility-first CSS framework for rapid styling